jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 ```

 The `[PUT THE WORDS HERE]` part gets filled in with the markup for all of your words.
-The basic structure for an entry looks like the below.
+The basic structure for an entry looks like the following.

 ```html
 <idx:entry name="default" scriptable="yes" spell="yes">